terramate-io/terramate/docs/globals.md

 useful       = "useful"
 ```

-Overall **stacks/stack-1** now gets a full merge of all
+Overall **stacks/stack-1** is getting a full merge of all
-its globals + project wide globals.
+its globals + all globals defined on each dir until reaching
+the project root.

 Now lets say **stacks/stack-1** needs to override one of the globals,
 we just redefine the global on **stacks/stack-1/terramate.tm.hcl**: